solana-foundation/developer-content/content/courses/solana-pay/solana-pay.md

 objectives:
   - Use the Solana Pay specification to build payment requests and initiate transactions using URLs encoded as QR codes
-  - Use the `@solana/pay` library to assist in creating Solana Pay transaction requests
+  - Use the `@solana/pay` library to create Solana Pay transaction requests
   - Partially sign transactions and implement transaction gating based on specific conditions
 description: